pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-copy.md

 : The URL of the site where the file is located.

 `-s, --sourceUrl <sourceUrl>`
-: Server-relative or absolute URL of the file.
+: Site-relative, server-relative or absolute URL of the file.

 `-t, --targetUrl <targetUrl>`
 : Server-relative or absolute URL of the location.